SamyPesse/How-to-Make-a-Computer-Operating-System/Chapter-6/README.md

 #### How to load our GDT?

-GRUB already initialize a GDT but this GDT is not corresponding to our kernel.
+GRUB initializes a GDT but this GDT is does not correspond to our kernel.
 The GDT is loaded using the LGDT assembly instruction.
 It expects the location of a GDT description structure:

 ![GDTR](./gdtr.png)